darwinia-network/rfcs-deprecated/RFC/0010-darwinia-cross-chain-nft-bridge-protocol.md

 There are two ideas for the NFT cross-chain solution to solve the above problems.
 One is based on the NFT extension based on the XClaim framework and retaining the bridge pledge mechanism.
 The Haberberg mechanism is introduced to solve the NFT pricing problem.
 For detailed solutions, see [RFC- 0011: Using Harberger Tax to find price for XClaim Vault Collaterals](./0011-using-harberger-tax-to-find-price-for-xclaim-vault-collaterals.md).
 But this solution still can't solve it well.
 Due to the large change in the price of the NFT, the problem of insufficient collateral is caused.

-Another idea is to introduce the chainRelay solution in the Backing Blockchain to protect the assets of the endorsement, so that the pledge mechanism is no longer needed, which is referred to as [RFC-0012: Darwinia Bridge Core: Interoperation in ChainRelay Enabled Blockchains] (./ 0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md), the detailed introduction will not be described in detail in this article, this article will focus on this improved cross-chain transfer bridge solution, design a cross-chain The NFT standard, and in the case of multi-chain cross-over, proposes a lower cost, functionally scalable cross-chain protocol.
+Another idea is to introduce the chainRelay solution in the Backing Blockchain to protect the assets of the endorsement, so that the pledge mechanism is no longer needed, which is referred to as [RFC-0012: Darwinia Bridge Core: Interoperation in ChainRelay Enabled Blockchains](./ 0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md), the detailed introduction will not be described in detail in this article, this article will focus on this improved cross-chain transfer bridge solution, design a cross-chain The NFT standard, and in the case of multi-chain cross-over, proposes a lower cost, functionally scalable cross-chain protocol.

-Among them, in [RFC-0012] (./0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md) VA, we introduced the Darwinia Bridge Core model to optimize the blockchain network.
+Among them, in [RFC-0012](./0012-darwinia-bridge-core-interoperation-in-chainrelay-enabled-blockchains.md) VA, we introduced the Darwinia Bridge Core model to optimize the blockchain network.
 The number of chainRelays in the topology.
 This article will be based on the Darwinia Bridge Hub and will be refined for NFT-specific issues.

 <img src="https://tva1.sinaimg.cn/large/006y8mN6ly1g7fe8rjjzvj30kb0bfgmc.jpg" alt="chain-relay-framework" style="zoom:80%;" />